red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

 	Both /dev/mapper and /dev/ should be checked to see if there are orphans related to ceph before moving on.
 Use the results of `vgdisplay` to find these orphans.

-	If there's anything in /dev/mapper with "ceph" in the name, that is not from the list of VG Names, then dmsetup remove it.
-Same thing under /dev/ceph-*, remove anything with "ceph" in the name that's not from the list of VG Names.
+	If there is anything in /dev/mapper with "ceph" in the name, that is not from the list of VG Names, then dmsetup remove it.
+Same thing under /dev/ceph-*, remove anything with "ceph" in the name that is not from the list of VG Names.
 4. Now delete the PV associated with the PVC already removed.

 	```